 \subsection{Optimizing Quantum Models}

 The representer theorem states that the optimal quantum models which minimize the regularized empirical risk,

 admits a representation of the form

-Here $x^m$ are training samples and $F$ is the reproducing kernel Hilbert space (RKHS) corresponding the encoding.
-Hence, the optimisation over the regularized empirical risk is the same as finding the optimal measurement $\mathcal{M}$.
+Here $x^m$ are training samples and $F$ is the reproducing kernel Hilbert space (RKHS) corresponding the the encoding.
+Hence, the optimization over the regularized empirical risk is the same as finding the optimal measurement $\mathcal{M}$.
 The vectorized $\mathcal{M}_{opt}$ is the familiar form